karimelkomy/scratch-pay/application-tests/README.md

 To run Tests

+you have to go to application-tests folder, start the application then run below:

 ```
 yarn test
 ```

-### Tests using Cucumeber
+### Tests using Cucumber

-The tests are written in cucumber located in the features folder and step definations under features/ste_definations and can be run as part of CI/CD.
+The tests are written in cucumber located in the features folder and step definations under features/step_definations and can be run as part of CI/CD.

-To run tests:
+To run Tests

+you have to go to application-tests folder, start the application then run below:

 ```
 yarn test:cucumber